annihalated/barebones/drafting.md

 layout: page
 title: Drafting
 ---
-The technical quality of legislation in India is far from satisfactory.

 Legislative drafting, like contract drafting or software engineering, is fundamentally a problem of constructing the correct [ontologies](https://en.wikipedia.org/wiki/Ontology_(information_science)).

 When you find the correct abstractions, things fall into place.
 When you have the wrong abstractions, you will find yourself constantly creating more complex procedures.
 A feature of bad abstractions is that they are harder to reason with.
 Good abstractions undergird legal systems: